Tommy Browell: Retirement

 Upon retiring from football, Browell became a tram driver in Blackpool.

-Honors
+Legacy

 After his death in 1955, at the age of 62, Browell received the honour of having a street named after him in Manchester.
 Tommy Browell Close is located to the west of Manchester City's old home, Maine Road, and is part of an estate built in the 1970s.